-Q: Are the college’s efforts to strengthen diversity and inclusion new?
+Q: Are the university’s efforts to strengthen diversity and inclusion new?

-No, the college has been intentionally addressing diversity and inclusion since 1985.
-However, in 2014, through the leadership of the president, provost and others on the college’s senior leadership team, the college has recommitted to strengthening its diversity and inclusion efforts.
-These efforts are articulated in the Strategic Plan: Calvin 2019 document.
-The Strategic Plan theme, Strengthen Diversity and Inclusion Efforts, provides tactical framework that the Calvin community can use to achieve the excellence derived from full engagement with diversity.
+More recently, in 2014, through the leadership of the president, provost, and others on the university’s senior leadership team, the university has recommitted to strengthening its diversity and inclusion efforts.
+These efforts are articulated in the Strategic Plan: Calvin 2019.
+The Strategic Plan theme, Strengthen Diversity and Inclusion Efforts, provides a tactical framework that the Calvin community can use to achieve the excellence derived from full engagement with diversity.

-Q: Why does Calvin use the term anti-racism and what do you mean by it?
+Q: Why does Calvin use the term anti-racism and what is meant by it?

 Q: Where can I find or post information about diversity-related events and activities at Calvin?

-The cultural events calendar is the best place to find information about diversity-related events at Calvin. (need help here with instructions on where to find calendar).
+The Cultural Events Calendar is the best place to find information about diversity-related events at Calvin.
 However, not all events get added to the Cultural Events Calendar.
 Be sure to check the daily online information bulletin Calvin News or Calvin Student News for all Calvin activities.
-And, remember, most of Calvin’s diversity-related events are open to the public and unless otherwise specified, all are welcome to all advertised events.
+And, remember, most of Calvin’s diversity-related events are open to the public.

 Q: I’m not a minority, so why should I be involved in diversity and inclusion efforts?

 All members of the Calvin community are urged to engage in practices that will strengthen Calvin’s diversity and inclusion efforts.
-Research has shown that majority students, not just minority students, benefit from a diverse learning environment and a curriculum which is infused with diversity-related content.
-The college has made a commitment to be an institution that is academically and inclusively excellent.
+Research has shown that people from majority cultures, not just under-represented people, benefit from a diverse work setting, a diverse learning environment, and a curriculum which is infused with diversity-related content.
+The university has made a commitment to be an institution that is academically and inclusively excellent.
 We will be successful in our efforts—and we must be successful—only if everyone in the Calvin community commits themselves to this effort.
-Each of us—in our work environments, in our public interactions and in our personal relationships—must aspire to the goals we have set for ourselves.
+Each of us—in our work environments, in our public interactions, and in our personal relationships—must aspire to the goals we have set for ourselves.
 Our integrity, as well as our success as an institution of higher education, demands nothing less.
 To read more on the benefits of diversity in higher education see Daryl G. Smith et al., Diversity Works: The Emerging Picture of How Students Benefit.
 Washington D.C.: AAC&U, 1997, p.
-39
+39.

 Q: What if I have experienced harassment or discrimination but don’t want anyone else to know what happened?